 That is, until we define these feelings and label them so they know that they’re normal.
 You might tell your child that she seems mad, worried, or sad so she can begin to put words to these feelings.
 You can also point out happier feelings like pride and joy.

 As she builds her vocabulary of feelings, she’ll learn that they come and go.
 That they don’t define who she is and has nothing to feel ashamed of.
-She learns to cope with them and understand that everyone goes through them at some point.
+She learns the skills to cope with them and understands that everyone goes through them at some point.

 Over the years, she’ll learn to handle her feelings and the proper ways to express them.
 What better way to boost that knowledge than with reading children’s books about feelings?

 From feeling silly and happy to downright grumpy and frustrated, everyone feels this way sometimes.
 She’ll meet other characters who feel the way she does, and see how they manage to get through them.
 And you’ll get to discuss these topics without risking her feeling attacked or scolded.

 Take a look at my top selections of children’s books about feelings to read together:

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.